annaolszowy27/myawesomesemester/_courses/course-05.md

 ### Service and outreach

 When Professor Michalisin isn't teaching, he is helping serve as Associate Director for VT Sales Center.
+Notably, while at The College of Saint Rose in New York, he helped create a Student Sales Club that competed nationally.
+He brought the same idea to Virginia Tech and helps run the club here as well.